-- a) CEMS provide continuous measurement of data for long periods of time, at the monitoring site of interest, without skilled staff being required to perform the analysis. - b) All the major steps in traditional analysis like sample collection,

-- transportation, conditioning, calibration and analysis procedures including QC are usually automated in on-line analyzers. - c) In case of sudden disturbance in the system, the on-line analyzers provide timely information for taking immediate corrective/preventive steps compared to conventional methods.
+- a) CEMS provide continuous measurement of data for long periods of time, at the monitoring site of interest, without skilled staff being required to perform the analysis. - b) All the major steps in traditional analysis like sample collection, transportation, conditioning, calibration and analysis procedures including QC are usually automated in the sampling systems and on-line analyzers. - c) In case of sudden disturbance in the Production Process/ Pollution Control system, the on-line analyzers provide timely information for taking immediate corrective/preventive steps compared to conventional methods.